 OPIOID INFORMATION SESSIONS

 How did we get here?
-Chinook Arch Library Board's Opioid Sessions - Rural Community Opioid Outreach Program starting in September!
+Chinook Arch Library Board's Opioid Sessions - Rural Community Opioid Outreach Program - in October.

 We are pleased to announce our support for the Rural Community Opioid Outreach Program, which will begin in various rural communities, starting September 12th in Picture Butte and concluding in Taber on October 11th.